TuanLenh/CS100-Final-Project/README.md

 * [Google Test Framework](https://github.com/google/googletest) - The Google Test Framework is a variety of tools developed by Google in order to assist developers with creating/running a diverse volume of test cases to ensure the program works effectively, and all expected outputs are present.

+* [Gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) - Gcov is a source code coverage analysis and statement-by-statement profiling tool.
+Gcov generates exact counts of the number of times each statement in a program is executed and annotates source code to add instrumentation.

 ## What will be the input/output of our project?

 * Input - In the game, the user will be able to enter a number from 1 to 10 to choose a favorite character.
 The user will also need to enter 1 to 4 during a battle to choose an appropriate move.
 There are 4 moves for user to choose from: an attack skill, a defense skill, an ultimate skill, and the use of an item from inventory.